puppetlabs/puppet-docs/source/pe/3.0/install_what_and_where.markdown

 - **` q_puppetmaster_install `** --- This certificate is either generated at install if the puppet master and console are the same machine or is signed by the master if the console is on a separate machine.
 - **`pe-internal-mcollective-servers`** --- A shared certificate generated on the puppet master and shared to all agent nodes.
 - **`pe-internal-peadmin-mcollective-client`** --- The orchestration certificate for the peadmin account on the puppet master.
-- **`pe-internal-puppet-console-mcollective-client`** --- The orchestration certificate for the PE Console/Live Management
+- **`pe-internal-puppet-console-mcollective-client`** --- The orchestration certificate for the PE console/live management
 - **`pe-internal-broker`** ---  The certificate generated for the activemq instance running over SSL on the puppet master.
 Added to /etc/puppetlabs/activemq/broker.ks.

 A fresh PE install should thus give the following list of certificates: